 The pebbles and dark sand near Abereiddi are made of pounded grey slate which form the beach.
 The slate gives the water to the ‘Blue Lagoon’ its brilliant blue colour.
 Further along at Aber Bach there is a woollen mill slightly inland where you can buy something to remind you of your walking holidays in Wales with Great British Walks.

 Newport is an attractive, bustling coastal town, boasting a Norman Castle and Church.
 Nestled below the Preseli Hills, some believe the raw material for Stonehenge came from here.
 Finally, over the highest, most spectacular cliffs in West Wales to the end of the path at St Dogmaels.

 Keen photographers will not be disappointed as along this route you may see reptiles, such as lizards, and seals and dolphins, roe deer, red deer, otter, squirrels and bats.
 A vast array of birds including puffin, manx shearwater, razorbills and kittiwakes.
 Spring is the best time to visit for the wild flowers with spectacular displays of colour.

 The Pembrokeshire Coast Path can be walked as a whole, or split into 2 sections, and we also have itinerary options for walking the path from north to south if that suits you better.
 With varied itineraries from 6 to 14 days there is sure to be a walk to suit you.
 All walks are self-guided.

-The Walking Holiday Company can also offer other walks on the Wales Coast Path.
+Great British Walks can also offer other walks on the Wales Coast Path.
 Just email for details.
 Happy walking holidays!

 You can also request further information about all our walking holidays by completing our enquiry form.